ros-infrastructure/rosdep/doc/overview.rst

 Common installation workflow::

     $ rosdep check ros_comm
-    All system dependencies have been satisified
+    All system dependencies have been satisfied
     $ rosdep install geometry

 If you're worried about ``rosdep install`` bringing in system